espinozasenior/graph-engine/README.md

 - `GET /graph/nodes` - Retrieve all nodes in the dependency graph
 - `GET /graph/edges` - Retrieve all edges in the dependency graph
+- `GET /graph/nodes/{node_id}` - Get details for a specific node
+- `GET /graph/search?keyword={keyword}` - Search for nodes matching a keyword

+### MCP Integration for AI Agents

+The Graph Engine provides an MCP interface that allows AI agents to query the code graph in smaller, manageable chunks.
+This makes it ideal for exploring a codebase incrementally without having to process large amounts of data at once.

+For details on using the MCP integration, see [Using MCP with Graph Engine](docs/using_mcp.md).

 ### Using the TreeSitterParser